Advertising on Instagram 2019 [Step-by-Step Guide For Newbies]

 To proceed, open the post you want to promote.
 The blue “promote” button will appear under the right corner of your posts:

-Choose Get More Profile and Website Visits, and you will further be able to choose if you want to boost your following (the Action Button is View Instagram Porfile) or to send leads to the store of yours where the products you advertise are sold online (the CTA is Watch more, Learn more, Shop now, Book now, Sign up, Contact us)
+Choose Get More Profile and Website Visits, and you will further be able to choose if you want to boost your following (the Action Button is View Instagram Profile) or increase app installs or send leads to the store of yours where the products you advertise are sold online (the CTA is Watch more, Learn more, Shop now, Book now, Sign up, Contact us)

-Reach People near an address will further instruct you to chose if you want the visitors to be able to Get DIrections or Call Now.
+Reach People near an address will further instruct you to choose if you want the visitors to be able to Get Directions or Call Now.
 Both CTAs work best for Brick and mortar stores, but not for online ones.
-Yet, if you have offline presence too, you may benefit from this location-based target audience setup.
+Yet, if you have an offline presence too, you may benefit from this location-based audience setup.